Numbers

 Worked example

-Quote a price, provision the number, bind a connection so it can answer, set a webhook for delivery, and later release it.
+Quote a price, provision the number, bind a connection so it can answer, and later release it.
+(Step 4 shows the optional, legacy per-number manual-mode brain URL — not event delivery; use a workspace webhook endpoint for events.)

 // 1.
 Quote the price